Computer Services Technology (CST)

 Grading Mode: Standard Letter, Pass/No Pass

-Linux is the #1 operating system for web servers, cloud computing, smartphones, and consumer electronics.
-Linux system administration is one of the most in-demand skills in IT.
-Red Hat System Administration 1 (RH124) provides a foundation for students wishing to become full-time Linux system administrators by introducing key command line concepts and other enterprise-level tools.
-These concepts are further developed in the follow-on course, Red Hat System Administration 2 (RH134).
+Linux is the premiere operating system for web servers, cloud computing, smartphones, and consumer electronics.
+Linux system administration is one of the most in-demand skills in Information Technology.
+This course provides a foundation for students wishing to become full-time Linux system administrators by introducing key command line concepts and other enterprise-level tools.
 Graded or Pass/No Pass option.

 Catalog Program Pages Referencing CST C264